 Mom sat at the kitchen table reading the morning paper and drinking a cup of coffee.

-“Mom, I’ve got Dr. Brian Sanderson on the phone.
+“Mom, I’ve got Dr. Robert Sanderson on the phone.
 He wants to talk to you about coming over this afternoon.”

 I handed her my cell.
 There wasn’t much to hear other than he’d be here at two and would bring Scott.

 Mom handed me my phone.
 Todd and I were about to go upstairs when I remembered something.
-“Mom, he doesn’t know that our dads real twins.
+“Mom, he doesn’t know that our dads are actual twins.
 He just thinks he’s coming here to see me and Todd.”

 “Well, then he’s certainly going to be surprised, isn’t he!” she said.